neondatabase/website/content/docs/reference/technical-preview-free-tier.md

 - 10 branches
 - 3 GB of data per branch
 - 3 compute nodes (endpoints)
-- 1 vCPU and 512MB of RAM per compute node
+- 1 vCPU with a limit of 4GB of RAM per compute node (with 512MB of RAM allocated to PostgreSQL shared buffers)
 - A point-in-rime reset (PITR) window of 7 days of _reasonable usage_

 <Admonition type="note">